-The Political Compromise Program’s Objective is to provide students a framework that requires cooperation and compromise within which to create a single policy based on a current state or national topic.
+The Political Compromise program’s objective is to provide students a framework that requires cooperation and compromise within which they create a single policy based on a topic of state or national importance.

 How should legislators in Michigan evaluate violent video games and their suitability for minors?

 The Story: There has been a lot of buzz regarding a new video game that will be hitting the shelves this holiday season.
 This third-person shooter game has been anticipated by gamers of all ages for several years.
 While the gamers are excited for the release there is another group, child psychologists, who are cautious.
 They are interested in better understanding how playing violent video games impacts the cognitive development of youth.
 The entertainment industry, who are developing and selling these games, maintains that the rating system already in place adequately rates games for suitability for each age group.